 19 Even arms producers https://www.youtube.com/watch?v=JK55GSbSWQ0

-Kamil Muzyka is a Lawyer specializing in industrial property law and technology management , with AI law and mind upload being his favorite field of research.
-His second field of research is asteroid mining and international space law
+Kamil Muzyka is a lawyer specializing in industrial property law and technology management, with a focus on issues of artificial intelligence, asteroid mining and international space law.

 (1) Comments •